lfglance/prowler-scanner/README.md

 ## AWS Prowler Scan Automation

-Python CDK stack to setup an ephemeral Prowler scanner tool.
-Deploy the base infrastructure which launches instances to run the scans and generate outputs and render a Cloudformation template to launch in remote accounts which need scans run against.
+This is a Python CDK stack to setup infrastructure for a Prowler scanner tool with custom UI output.
+Deploy the base infrastructure which launches ephemeral instances to run the scans and generate outputs and render a Cloudformation template to launch in remote accounts which need scans run against.

 Useful for one-off scans with review used heavily in pre-sales motions at my AWS consulting company.

 The end to end process is fully automated and uses Zapier webhooks to post a message into Slack with a link to a built React site.
-If you don't have that or want that you can omit the URL and simply poll the S3 website URL once it's synced from the instance.
+If you don't have that or want that you can omit the URL and simply poll the S3 bucket contents once it's synced from the instance.
+It is a tarball that you'll download and extract to view the data locally.

 ![](./aws_prowler.drawio.png)